hanya/pyuno3ext/README.md

 PC_NAME should be name of your computer.

 After that you can find the following files in the build/ directory.
-* Python3Loader-VERSION-PLATFORM.oxt
+* PythonVERSIONLoader-VERSION-PLATFORM.oxt
-* Python3Script-VERSION.oxt
+* PythonScript-VERSION.oxt

-Install Python3Loader-VERSION-PLATFORM.oxt package first through the Extension Manager.
+Install PythonVERSIONLoader-VERSION-PLATFORM.oxt package first through the Extension Manager.
 And then install Python3Script-VERSION.oxt later.
-Restart your office.
+After that restart your office.

+PythonScript package also contains mailmerge.py file which implements mailing service used by the mailmerge function.

 How to Use